 You can check out my page on

-If your particular state is not listed yet, you can try googling your state and “board of pharmacy.”
+If your particular state is not listed yet on the State Boards page, you can try googling your state and the phrase, “board of pharmacy.”

-Some states allow you to download and print out a .PDF document, fill it out and mail it in.
+Some states allow you to download and print out a .PDF document, fill it out and mail it in to complete your registration.

 Your next step, if you are not yet employed, is to find a job.
 Visit the Job Boards to search employment opportunities.